 - I praise you because I am fearfully and wonderfully made; your works are wonderful. – Psalm 139:14

-I know, I know, it’s sounds cliche to pray and ask God for help with your insecurity.
+I know, I know, it’s sounds cliche to pray and ask God for help with your insecure feelings.
 But isn’t that what a Father is there for – a place for a daughter to cry on His shoulder and tell Him what’s going on in her life?

 You may even be thinking that He has better things to do than help you with your insecurity issues, but just as you want your kids to come share with you He wants the same of us.
 Don’t believe me?
 Check out these verses.